jstetich/Bay_Stratification_sum/Graphics/DEP_Royal_Graphics.md

 ## Censoring Flags

 While preparing our working data, we separated raw observations from text annotations, including data quality flags.
-IN the sonde-related data, we only had to contend with (1) left censoring of turbidity data , and (2) data quality flags on all chlorophyll data.
+In the sonde-related data, we only had to contend with (1) left censoring of turbidity data , and (2) data quality flags on all chlorophyll data.

-Since all sonde-related chlorophyll data was flagged as of questionable accuracy (with “J” flags), it does us no good to track that information during further analysis.
-We retain all data, but recognize that it’s accuracy is suspect, especially in comparison to laboratory results.
-We believe the “J” flags reflect the fact that these are “raw” estimates of chlorophyll based only on observed florescence, never recalibarated based on laboratory samples.
+Since all sonde-related chlorophyll data was flagged as of questionable accuracy (with “J” flags), it does us no good to track that information during analysis.
+We confirmed with DEP staff that the “J” flags reflect the fact that these are sonde estimates of chlorophyll, based on observed florescence, which were never recalibarated based on laboratory samples.

-We also had a few “U&lt;” flags in the Turbidity data.
+We also had a few “U&lt;” (undetected) flags in the Turbidity data.
 We separated out a `TRUE` / `FALSE` flag to indicated censored values, with the name ’turbidity\_cens\`.

 ## Units